Druah/ro-59-lube-station/README.md

 # ro-59_lube_station
+### ⚠️ Print and use at your own risk (I measured everything by eye lmao) ⚠️

-Scuffed keyboard lube station that holds Cherry MX stems upright with Cherry MX switch springs.
-Useful when lubing switches with RO-59tmKT or any other dry-lubes that require curing.
+A 3D printable lube station that holds Cherry MX stems upright using Cherry MX springs.
+Useful when lubing switches with dry-lubes like RO-59tmKT that require curing.

+***Use springs at least 14-15 mm long.***